interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 #### Optimistic Transport Protocol (OTP)

-Optimistic Transport Protocol (OTP) is the trivial case of a transport protocol.
+The Optimistic Transport Protocol (OTP) is the trivial case of a transport protocol.
 It simply makes a transfer to the next connector.
 The connector may or may not make the requested transfer and the sender is out the money either way.

 For most cases, OTP will not be appropriate.
 However, it may make sense in the case of recurring microtransactions where a few lost transactions are not a big deal.